filecoin-project/FIPs/FIPS/fip-draft_eip7702_eoa_set_code.md

 #### Delegation Indicator

-When a delegation is active, the EOA is virtually associated with a 23-byte delegation indicator bytecode:
+When a delegation is active, the EOA is associated with a 23-byte delegation indicator bytecode:

 `0xEF 0x01 0x00 || <20-byte delegate address>`